Advice

 Fastpacking and ultra-lightweight hiking

 Choosing and packing a rucksack for this type of event requires strict discipline and careful planning.
 Being able to predict exactly the gear you need whilst taking the weather into consideration is (almost) an art form.
-The smallest packs are around 8 litres and the largest you’re likely to need is 20 liters.
+The smallest packs are around 8 litres and the largest you’re likely to need is 20 litres.

 the ridgeway